3to1dash/Storefront-Backend/README.md

 ```

 ## Steps to run the test suites
-1. To run the development docker container

-        $ npm run docker:test:up

-2. To run build and run the server
+1. To run build and run the server

         $ npm run server:test

-3. To run the test Suites
+2. To run the test Suites

         $ npm run test

-After finishing testing the api run:

-4. To stop and remove the testing docker container

-        $ npm run docker:test:down